-What is a good BMI for optimal health?
+Q: What is a healthy BMI range?
 And what does that actually mean?
-A family physician explains the uses and limitations of this measurement.

 A: BMI stands for body mass index.
 We take a person’s weight and height and convert that into metric units, and then calculate weight per meter of body surface area – so it’s measured in kilograms per meters squared.
 This is used as an approximation of body composition, in particular the amount of total body fat.